 “We realize that physicians need a trusted legal resource to provide practical guidance and the necessary tools to correctly resume their medical practices.
 Our educational webinars and informative blogs are specifically tailored to assist physicians so that their attention can be focused on turning the key, reopening their doors, and treating patients in the ‘new normal,’” said Warren.

 For more topics related to COVID-19, visit the firm’s Coronavirus (COVID-19) Preparedness Resource Center or its Coronavirus Thought Leadership Connection.

 About the COVID-19 Medical Practices Webinar

-Ros and Warren will review New Jersey Governor Murphy’s Executive Order 145, allowing physicians to resume elective surgeries and invasive procedures.
+Warren will review New Jersey Governor Murphy’s Executive Order 145, allowing physicians to resume elective surgeries and invasive procedures.
 Other discussion topics include office set-up for patients and staff, employees refusing to return to work, screening patients before allowing them into the office, potentially being sued by employees or patients if they claim they contracted COVID-19 in the office, and the legal obligations to supply workers with PPE.
-They will also answer participant questions within the webinar.
+She will also answer participant questions within the webinar.
 However, it is strongly encouraged to submit questions in advance via email to email@example.com with “TOWN HALL QUESTION” in the subject line by 1:00 p.m., Wednesday, June 3.
 For more information and to register, visit Eventbrite.